 We have worked in the past with organisations including Access Dorset, Bournemouth and Poole Skills and Learning, Bournemouth Children’s Centres, Bournemouth Libraries and Dorset Blind Association.

-To mark the 50th anniversary of the decriminalization of homosexuality and funded by the Heritage Lottery Fund, the Russell-Cotes is launching an exciting project working with the LGBT community to explore the hidden treasures in its collections and to create a stunning new exhibition.
-To find out more about the project and to become involved please see the information here For the love of Russell-Cotes launch flyer
+To mark the 50th anniversary of the decriminalization of homosexuality and funded by the Heritage Lottery Fund, the Russell-Cotes launched an exciting project working with the LGBT community to explore the hidden treasures in its collections and to create a stunning new exhibition.

 If you are interested in booking a tour or working with the Russell-Cotes on a Community project, please contact our Learning and Community Team via email@example.com.